-In response to rising concerns about indoor air and environmental quality, Baxter Group, Inc. is launching its “Breathe Healthy Initiative”.
-The goal is to provide our community with education and information to protect ourselves, our families, our employees, or our building occupants from indoor environmental contaminants.
+In response to rising concerns about safe renovations and keeping homes and buildings healthy, Baxter Environmental Group, Inc. launched its “Breathe Healthy Initiative” in 2018.
+The goal is to provide our community with education and information to protect ourselves, our families, our employees, and our building occupants from unhealthy indoor environments.

 Indoor pollutants such as asbestos, mold, lead-based paint, radon, and a variety of indoor environmental contaminants impact the health of thousands of people every year.
 Small preventative measures can make a huge difference in the health of our indoor environment and those that reside in it.
 This Initiative is intended to inspire and motivate us to seek preventative maintenance and address areas that could impact the health of our environment.

 Most all commercial buildings and many homes built before 1980 contain some form of asbestos-containing material.
 Painted building components in many homes and buildings built before 1978 contain lead.
 One out of every 15 homes in the US experience elevated radon levels, the second leading cause of lung cancer in our nation.
 Mold does not need water to propagate.
 Humidity levels above 60% provide the perfect environment for the growth of mold.
 Whether we live or work in a new home or older building, indoor environmental conditions can impact the health of the building and its occupants.